MobilityData/gbfs-json-schema/models/java/README.md

 // Assume some InputStream containing a serialized instance of vehicle_status.json
-// Deserialize into corresponding java class VehicleStatus vehicleStatus = objectMapper.readValue(inputStream, GBFSVehicleStatus.class);
+// Deserialize into corresponding java class GBFSVehicleStatus vehicleStatus = objectMapper.readValue(inputStream, GBFSVehicleStatus.class);

 // It can be serialized in a similar fashion, objectMapper.writeValue(outputStream, vehicleStatus);